Last Updated: March 6, 2023

 8. An Idiot Abroad

-Venturing into a little bit of Travel Comedy, An Idiot Abroad is the brainchild of the creator of the British (original) The Office along with a few co-creators.
-The idea is to send someone who has almost never left their town, let alone lifestyle and send them to some very foreign destinations indeed.
+Venturing into a little bit of Travel Comedy, An Idiot Abroad is the brainchild of the creator of the British (original) The Office, along with a few co-creators.
+The idea is to send someone who has almost never left their town, let alone lifestyle and send them to some very foreign destinations.

 Along the way, they experience some extremely challenging destinations and situations all in the name of broadening their horizons.
 Karl Pilkington will never be the same again, and maybe neither will you.